 Procedure for claiming expenses from TR Register

-The claim should be made on an official expense form and submitted to the TR Register Office for processing and payment.
+The claim should be made on an official expense form, enclosing relevant receipts and submitted to the TR Register Office for processing and payment.

 A copy of the Group's accounts should be submitted for the club's files.